-Useful when Freedom of choice is important and individual preferences vary Economic incentives or penalties are not appropriate Behaviour is affected by cognitive influences and individuals struggle with turning intentions into action Aligned with current regulations or incentives Avoid when Context can be changed by businesses or other institutions in the marketplace Additional regulation may be needed to set boundaries for market behaviour.
-Or, incentives may need to be changed to improve alignment with policy goals Intended outcome of nudge may go against individual intentions
+Useful when Freedom of choice is important and individual preferences vary Economic incentives or penalties are not appropriate Behaviour is affected by cognitive influences and individuals struggle with turning intentions into action Avoid when Aligned with current regulations or incentives Context can be changed by businesses or other institutions in the marketplace Additional regulation may be needed to set boundaries for market behaviour.
+Or, incentives may need to be changed to improve alignment with policy goals Intended outcome of pudge may go against individual intentions Intended outcome of nudge may go against individual intentions

 Other academic practitioners have focused on specific BI applications and refined their use to better guide public sector interventions.
 Among these is Cass Sunstein's update of his and Richard Thaler's earlier Nudge work on applying nudges effectively and practically.
-Sunstein offers applications and tactical opportunities in the last mile in a recent work, "A Catalogue of Ten Important Nudges".
-228
+Sunstein offers applications and tactical opportunities in the last mile in a recent work, "A Catalogue of Ten Important Nudges".228